peteroyle/dw-boxgrinder-tarball-platform-plugin/README.md

 If you have platform-specific "post" instructions they will be ignored by this plugin.
 We have no need for such functionality, though pull requests to implement it would be welcomed.

+## Building

+To build the gem from source:

+    gem build dw-boxgrinder-tarball-platform-plugin.gemspec

 ## Copyright

 Copyright (c) 2012 Digital Worx Aus.
 See LICENSE file for